SverreNystad/besieged/README.md

 <ul>
   <details>
     <summary><b>Android SDK (if you want to run the game on Android)</b></summary>
-    When testing the Android app one can run it either by connecting your Android phone via USB to your computer, or you could use an Android emulator (virtual device).
+    When testing the Android app you can run it either by connecting your Android phone via USB to your computer, or you could use an Android emulator (virtual device).
 To do this, you need to have the Android SDK installed. details>
     <summary><b> Android SDK (if you want to run the game on Android) </b></summary>
     To set up the Android SDK for running the game on an emulator, you need to create a file called `local.properties` in the root of the project and add the path to your SDK with the following line: